Home / Cancer Care / Common things to know about radiation therapy

 Radiation therapy is one way to treat cancer.
-While most people have negative thoughts when they think of radiation, it has many uses and can be an effective cancer treatment when used properly.
+While many people have negative thoughts when they think of radiation, it has many uses and is an effective cancer treatment when used properly.

 Radiation is a form of energy that has many different wavelengths.
-Radiation therapy uses high-powered X-rays to kill cancer cells over time using a linear accelerator.
+Radiation therapy uses high-energy X-rays to kill cancer cells over time using a linear accelerator.

 “At a certain wavelength, radiation can be in the form of sunlight.
-A different wavelength is ultraviolet light, and yet another is a microwave,” said Dr. Bevan Ly, radiation oncologist with Marshfield Clinic Health System.
-“The radiation used to treat cancer is a different wavelength than all of these.”
+A different wavelength is ultraviolet light, and yet another is a microwave,” said Dr. David Lee, Marshfield Clinic Health System radiation oncologist.
+“The radiation used to treat cancer is a shorter wavelength than all of these.”

 Does radiation therapy hurt?

 During your treatment, you should not feel pain.
-After a while, the effects of radiation can kill normal cells and so pain may be a possible side effect depending on the particular site that is being treated.
+After a while, the effects of radiation may damage normal cells, so pain may be a possible side effect depending on the particular site that is being treated.
 For example, skin reactions are common when treating breast cancer.

-Normal cells can recover from radiation therapy treatments, but tumor cells cannot repair the damage.
+Normal cells usually recover from radiation therapy treatments, but tumor cells cannot repair the damage.
 This is why it is used as a treatment option for cancer.

 Will I lose my hair?